 Why Water Is the Most Important Nutrient

-Water constitutes roughly 70% of the human body and is an integral component of nearly all physiological processes.
+Water makes up roughly 70% of the human body and is an integral component of nearly all physiological processes.
 This is the very reason you won’t leave long without consuming fluids.
-Moreover, your body loses electrolytes and fluid when you perspire; naturally, if you’re routinely hitting the gym and working up a sweat, you need to put extra effort into staying hydrated.
+Moreover, your body loses electrolytes and fluid when you sweat.
+Naturally, if you’re routinely hitting the gym and working up a sweat, you need to put extra effort into staying hydrated.

-Consuming ample fluids, particularly water mixed with an electrolyte supplement like HYDRASURGE, is ideal for staving off dehydration during workouts.
-In fact, staying adequately hydrated can enhance your performance and fat loss in some pretty amazing ways.
+Consuming enough fluids, particularly water mixed with an electrolyte supplement like Hydrasurge is ideal for staving off dehydration during workouts.
+In fact, staying hydrated can enhance your performance and fat loss in some pretty amazing ways.

-When you maintain a fully expanded blood volume and adequate circulation (via appropriate fluid intake), it is easier for the body to circulate all of the hormones and process energy (in the form of ketone bodies, fatty acids, and glucose) that aids the fat loss process.
+Consuming enough water helps your blood to circulate.
+When you maintain a fully expanded blood volume and enough circulation, it is easier for the hormones in your body to circulate.
+It also helps process energy, which aids the fat loss process.

-There are many metabolites that build up from fat mobilization that have to be eliminated from the body.
-If you are adequately hydrated, these metabolites will preferentially be eliminated through the kidneys.
+There are many metabolites that buildup with fat.
+These metabolites need to be eliminated from the body.
+If you are hydrated enough, these metabolites will be eliminated through the kidneys.
 If you are dehydrated, the liver is going to be responsible for moving a lot of those metabolites into the bile and stool for excretion.

 As an analogy, think of your cells like balloons that can expand and fill up.
 As you fill a balloon with air, it stretches and volumizes.
-Your cells react in a similar manner as you consume water.
-When your cells are properly hydrated, receptors are properly “exposed” and able to interact efficiently with the extracellular signaling molecules, like hormones.
+Your cells react in a similar way when you consume water.
+When your cells are properly hydrated, receptors are properly “exposed” and able to interact efficiently with signaling molecules, such as hormones.

-Two liters of ice-cold water (40 degrees Fahrenheit) requires about 65 calories of heat (/calories) to heat it to the standard core body temperature of 98.6 degrees Fahrenheit.
+Two liters of ice-cold water at 40 degrees Fahrenheit requires about 65 calories to heat it to the standard core body temperature of 98.6 degrees Fahrenheit.

 Tips for Maximizing Hydration and Performance

 While this may seem like common sense, many people go about their day without ever drinking much water at all.
-It is absolutely critical that you carry a water bottle with you throughout the day and take drinks as needed to keep hydrated.
-Ideally, mix a few liters of water with HYDRASURGE and keep it in a jug where you can access it when needed during the day.
+It is vital that you carry a water bottle with you throughout the day and take drinks as needed to keep hydrated.
+Ideally, mix a few liters of water with Hydrasurge and keep it in a jug where you can access it when needed during the day.

-The reality is that smaller individuals and larger individuals have different requirements of how much water/fluid they need daily to keep hydrated properly.
+The reality is that both smaller and larger individuals have different requirements of how much fluid they need daily to keep hydrated properly.
 For most people, drinking at least one full gallon (4 liters) of water per day will be adequate.

-A simple rule of thumb to follow: Drink at least one liter of water per every 25 kilograms of your body weight, over the course of the day.
-For example, if you weigh 75 kilograms you should aim for about three liters of water daily.
+A simple rule of thumb to follow: throughout the day, drink at least one liter of water for every 25 kilograms that you weigh.
+For example, if you weigh 75 kilograms (which is roughly 165 lbs), you should aim for no less than three liters of water daily.

-The only exception to this rule would be individuals who are extremely active as they might benefit from drinking upwards of two liters of water per every 25 kilograms of body weight.
+The only exception to this rule would be extremely active individuals.
+They might benefit from drinking upwards of two liters of water per every 25 kilograms of body weight.

-If you’re regularly hitting the gym and pounding the iron, then supplementing with electrolytes is one of the most practical ways to optimize hydration and performance.
-While things like Pedialyte and Gatorade contain electrolytes, they also typically contain a ton of simple sugars.
+If you’re regularly hitting the gym, then supplementing with electrolytes is one of the most practical ways to optimize hydration and performance.
+While things like Pedialyte and Gatorade contain electrolytes, they also typically include a ton of simple sugars.
 For most people, the consequences of ingesting loads of high-fructose corn syrup and dextrose found in sports beverages far outweigh the hydration benefits.

 - Hydration requires adequate fluid intake along with electrolytes, which are minerals that ionize in solution and carry electrical charges throughout the body.

-- Electrolytes are imperative for a multitude of functions in your body, especially for maintaining hydration and healthy muscular function.
+- Electrolytes are imperative for many functions in your body, especially for maintaining hydration and healthy muscular function.